SystemsAndSignalsGroup/Mito-Ageing/README.md

 Raw-sequencing analysis is performed with Shell scripts and further analysis is using Python in the form of iPython notebooks.

-This code accompanies the manuscript "Cryptic mitochondrial ageing takes a lifetime and is pathophysiologically informative in single cells across tissues and species" by Alistair Green\*, Florian Klimm\* Aidan S. Marshall, Juvid Aryaman, Patrick F. Chinnery, and Nick S. Jones.
+This code accompanies the manuscript "Cryptic mitochondrial ageing coincides with mid-late life and is pathophysiologically informative in single cells across tissues and species" by Alistair Green\*, Florian Klimm\* Aidan S. Marshall, Rein Leetmaa, Juvid Aryaman, Aurora Gómez-Durán, Patrick F. Chinnery, and Nick S. Jones.

 If you have questions concerning this code, please open an Issue here on GitHub.
 For other scientific enquiries, please contact the corresponding author [Nick S. Jones](https://www.imperial.ac.uk/people/nick.jones).